If you own an electric car, you will need to plug in a charging cable to recharge its battery. That much is obvious.

 Carrying a granny cable in your car will ensure that locating a charging station at your destination isn’t essential.
 If you can find a plug socket, you can potentially charge for free.
 Just make sure you ask the proprietor’s permission before plugging in.

-It won’t be a quick fill-up, but you’ll wake up with a charged car.
-What’s more, it could be the difference between getting home or being stranded by the roadside with a flat battery.
+It won’t be a quick fill-up, nor will your car fully charge overnight, but you’ll wake up with some additional miles in the ‘tank’.
+It could be the difference between getting home or being stranded by the roadside with a flat battery.

 As we said earlier, most electric cars come with a granny cable, along with a Type 2 cable for use at public charging points.

-Although the Renault Zoe comes with a Type 2 charging cable and Renault’s own Chameleon Charger, the granny cable is absent.
-You can find them on eBay, however.
+Note that the now-discontinued Renault Zoe came with a Type 2 charging cable and Renault’s own Chameleon Charger, but a granny cable is absent.
+You can buy them on eBay, however.

-Read our Motoring Electric guide for more information on charging your electric car.
+Read our Motoring Electric guides for more information on charging your electric car.